Rights groups urge Thailand to end project that sends prisoners to sea

 Thailand is the world’s third-largest seafood exporter.
-Its fishing industry employs more than 300,000 people, many of them illegal migrant workers from neighboring countries who are often subject to ill-treatment.
+Its fishing industry employs more than 300,000 people, many of them illegal migrant workers from neighbouring countries who are often subject to ill-treatment.

-A labor shortage in the industry has also partly fueled human trafficking to meet demand for man power in the fishing sector.
+A labour shortage in the industry has also partly fuelled human trafficking to meet demand for man power in the fishing sector.
 Rights groups say the pilot project would fail to stop the illicit trade.

 “This project poses a serious threat to the human rights of prisoners,” said a letter to Thai Prime Minister Prayuth Chan-ocha signed by 45 non-governmental organizations.

-“The project will also likely fail to address the fundamental causes of the labor shortage that fuels trafficking in Thailand’s fishing industry.”
+“The project will also likely fail to address the fundamental causes of the labour shortage that fuels trafficking in Thailand’s fishing industry.”

-Abuses recorded in the fishing industry include human trafficking, forced labor and violence.
+Abuses recorded in the fishing industry include human trafficking, forced labour and violence.
 That has threatened business and put Thailand under international pressure to respond.

 The warning comes as Thailand scrambles to boost its record in fighting human trafficking ahead of a U.S. deadline to show improvement.